Where are they located? here>

 "In the pottery district of North Staffordshire, chimneys may, at any time, be seen vomiting forth black smoke filling the streets and roads to such an extent as sometimes to impede vision beyond a distance of a few yards."
 The report for 1878 by the Medical Officer of the Local Government Board

-In total only 29 'potters' ovens remain standing.
-These were the ones specifically used for the firing of biscuit or glost pottery, they were not used for calcining.
-18 of those are all within 5 minutes walking distance of Gladstone Pottery Museum in Longton, Stoke-on-Trent
+In total 30 potters' ovens remain standing.
+These were the ones specifically used for the firing of biscuit or glost pottery.
+18 of those are within a 5 minutes walk of Gladstone Pottery Museum in Longton, Stoke-on-Trent